 Anti-Mullerian Hormone (AMH) Test

-The Anti-Mullerian Hormone (AMH) test is the test that many Intended Parents think of when they are asking our staff about the testing that their egg donor will undergo.
+The Anti-Mullerian Hormone (AMH) test is the test that many Intended Parents think of when they are asking our staff about the what their egg donor will undergo.
 Anti-Mullerian Hormone is produced by the ovarian follicles that are developing in the ovaries.
 It can be a good indicator of how many eggs your egg donor has available in reserve.
 During your egg donor’s menstrual cycle a simple blood can measure this hormone.

 AMH levels tend to decrease as women age but it is not unheard of for women in their twenties to have lower AMH levels or for women in their thirties to have high AMH levels.
-Depending on the egg donor’s AMH level it may not be in her best interest to proceed with egg donation or she may require high doses of medication for a successful outcome.
+Depending on the egg donor’s AMH level, it may not be in her best interest to proceed with egg donation.
+She may end up requiring high doses of medication for a successful outcome.

 Antral Follicle Count (AFC) Test

-When an ovarian follicle develops to a certain stage an antrum (fluid-filled cavity) develops within it.
-At this stage of development, it is called an Antral Follicle.
-Using a vaginal ultrasound scan, these partially developed follicles can be counted (Antral Follicle Count) providing an indicator of the number of mature follicles that may be stimulated during an egg donation cycle.
+When an ovarian follicle develops to a certain stage an antrum (fluid-filled cavity) develops within it called an Antral Follicle.
+Using a vaginal ultrasound scan, these partially developed follicles can be counted (Antral Follicle Count), providing an indicator of the number of mature follicles that may be stimulated during an egg donation cycle.

 Follicle Stimulating Hormone (FSH) and Luteinising Hormone (LH) test